upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 description: "A guide for how to build with control planes"
 ---

 This reference architecture provides a recommended baseline scoped to deploying a single Crossplane control plane.
-This architecture isn't focused on a workload or role to be served by the control plane, rather it concentrates on the control plane itself.
-The information here is the minimum recommended baseline for most Crossplane control planes.
+This architecture isn't focused on a workload or specific role for the control plane, rather it concentrates on the control plane itself.
+The information below is the recommended baseline for most Crossplane control planes.

 {{< hint "note" >}}
 💡 An implementation of this architecture is coming soon!
 You will be able to use it as a starting point and will be encouraged to tweak it according to your needs.